jpieringer/javaquery/README.md

 *-stereotypeQuery*
 The query that returns all classes to which the previous specified stereotype should be attached.

-*-out*
+*-outSvg*
+The path where the generated diagram as SVG should be stored.

+*-outPdf*
-The path where the generated diagram should be stored.
+The path where the generated diagram as PDF should be stored.

 ## Example invocations
 ```